m0d1nst4ll3r/43_libft_tester/README.md

 1. Finish all test functions
 2. Create sh script to automatically make, run program, and run valgrind (only printing errors)

+Extra:

+1. Let user choose which tests to run (through command line?)
+2. Explicitly tell user how they failed
+3. Fix norm (?)
+4. Fix ugly malloc protection (and some are missing notably in manual tests)
+5. Fix random function which is the most basic one and only generates 0 to INT_MAX

 Unsure how to test:
 (so simple you can just read the code anyway)